 Besides, we assess the model robustness by the effectiveness of classification of features.
 First, we sequence the features based on their importance, and then delete the most important features one by one to create new feature sets which are used for model retraining.
-As shown in Figure 3, the curve represents the accuracy rate of model when features are deleted one by one.
-When the features are decreased to 100, the accuracy rate of retrained model still maintain at 90%.
+As shown in Figure 3, the curve represents the accuracy rate of the model when features are deleted one by one.
+When the features are decreased to 100, the accuracy rate of the retrained model still maintains at 90%.
 This demonstrates:

-Despite the high weight of an individual feature, if it is deleted, accuracy rate of model declines moderately.
+Despite the high weight of an individual feature, if it is deleted, the accuracy rate of model declines moderately.

-The interaction and superposition of “Medium Weight” can make the model robust, and reduce the effect causes by the deletion of individual important features.
+The interaction and superposition of “Medium Weight” can make the model robust, and reduce the effect caused by the deletion of individual important features.

-“Medium Weight” can help to effectively prevent classification attack caused by modifying the value of feature.
+“Medium Weight” can help to effectively prevent classification evasion caused by modifying the value of features.

-图3 特征自减后的识别率（模型3）
+Figure 3 Detection Accuracy Rate when features are deleted

 4.4 Performance Assessment

-In order to assess the prediction performance of model, we divide dataset randomly into two categories including training (90%) and testing (10%) samples, and apply Cross Validation method to assess model.
-As shown in Figure 4, the area below ROC curve is about 1, which represent the good prediction performance of Model 3.
+In order to assess the prediction performance of the model, we divide dataset randomly into two categories including training (90%) and testing (10%) samples, and apply Cross Validation method to assess model.
+As shown in Figure 4, the area below ROC curve is about 1, which represents the good prediction performance of Model 3.

-图4 ROC曲线图
+图4 ROC Curve

-Feature attraction is time-consuming because it needs to load all files and then parses them one by one.
-Therefore, we choose stepped processing: parsing files firstly, saving the feature sets extracted from the files, and then using feature sets for model training.
+The feature attraction is time-consuming because it needs to load all files from the disk and then parses them one by one.
+Therefore, we choose stepped processing: parsing files firstly, saving the feature sets extracted from the files, and then using these feature sets for model training.
 In this way, CPU occupation can be reduced while training time of model can be much shorter.
-For example, it takes only about 22 minutes to parse the training samples at ten-thousand level.
-As shown in Figure 8, we compare training and prediction time as well as accuracy rate of Model 3 by applying different algorithm.
-The result shows that applying Random Forest Algorithm can achieve higher accuracy rate and short prediction time which maintain at second level.
+For example, it takes only about 22 minutes to parse the training samples at a ten-thousand level.
+As shown in Figure 8, we compare training and prediction time as well as accuracy rate of Model 3 by applying different algorithms.
+The result shows that applying Random Forest Algorithm can achieve higher accuracy rate and short prediction time being 1 second.

 表8 训练时间与预测时间